lfe/blog/src/_posts/2015-05-23-1720-new-series-lfe-otp-tutorials.md

 There aren't a lot of OTP tutorials online.
-One really good one ([starts here](http://learnyousomeerlang.com/what-is-otp#its-the-open-telecom-platform)) is in Fred's most execllent book
+One really good one ([starts here](http://learnyousomeerlang.com/what-is-otp#its-the-open-telecom-platform)) is in Fred's most excellent book
 [Learn You Some Erlang for great good!](http://learnyousomeerlang.com/).
 Other resources include: